×

 EOF

-5. Create an IAM role:
+5. Create an IAM role by running the following command:

 $ ROLE_ARN=$(aws iam create-role --role-name openshift-access-to-mysecret \